It's all about creation and surprise. It just needs to be appreciated and watered like flowers.

 experience.

 Lifelong student, engineer, and seeker of arduous paths.
-I find my flow in the climb.
+I flow most during the climb.
 And that

 often includes trekking through mountains, riding the twisties on a motorcycle, or overanalyzing the